 Pathologists in the United States can look forward to a sizeable six-figure salary — around $199K per year on average.
 Location and years of experience each impact pay for this group, with the former having the largest influence.
 Women account for the majority of Pathologists who responded to the questionnaire — 60 percent to be exact.
 A large number report receiving medical coverage from their employers and a majority collect dental insurance.
 Work is enjoyable for Pathologists, who typically claim high levels of job satisfaction.
-The information for this snapshot was generated by responses to the PayScale salary survey.

 Job Description for Pathologist